About Roller Derby

 Check out this video from WFTDA to visualise how the sport is played!

-The Women’s Flat Track Derby Association (WFTDA) is the international governing body for the sport of women’s flat track roller derby and a membership organization for leagues to collaborate and network.
+The Women’s Flat Track Derby Association (WFTDA) is the international governing body for the sport of womxn’s flat track roller derby and a membership organization for leagues to collaborate and network.
 The WFTDA sets standards for rules, seasons, and safety, and determines guidelines for the national and international athletic competitions of member leagues.
 With more than 400 affiliated members worldwide, WFTDA is the largest roller derby organization in the world.

 The governing philosophy of the WFTDA is “by the skaters, for the skaters.”
-Female skaters are primary owners, managers, and/or operators of each member league and of the association itself.
+Skaters are primary owners, managers, and/or operators of each member league and of the association itself.
 Operational tasks include setting standards for rules, seasons, and safety, and determining guidelines for the national and international athletic competitions of member leagues.
 The WFTDA is a 501(c)(3) tax-exempt organization, and is governed by a seven-member, volunteer Board of Directors.